SV8ARJ/open_tuner/README.md

 =====================================================

 SV8ARJ Tests :
-Minor UI enhansments.
+Minor UI enhancments.
 Only for PicoTunner (maybe Mini)

 - Side Bar may be hidden/shown
 - Frequency band may be  hidden/shown